Full Semester Programs

 SIT has put together a collection of programs for students looking for comparative education options.
 These programs have specific focuses and visit usually three countries.
 The countries vary depending on the program you choose but possible combinations could be: Malawi, Italy and Ecuador; Bolivia, Morocco, and Vietnam; and Chile, Jordan, and Nepal.
 IHP topics include: Cities in the 21st Century: People, Planning & Politics; Climate Change: The Politics of Land, Water & Energy Justice; Food Systems: Agriculture, Sustainability & Justice; Health and Community: Globalization, Culture & Care; Human Rights: Movements, Power & Resistance; and International Relations: Global Governance, Human Security & Civil Society.

-Want a more immersive experience abroad?
-Are you on tuition exchange or tuition abatement and want to spend a full semester abroad?
+Want a more independent and immersive experience abroad?
 Direct Enroll and Exchange programs are the options for you!